Associate of Medical Laboratory Technician: Degree Overview

-An associate's degree program in medical laboratory technology helps students develop the skills needed to become medical laboratory technicians.
-A medical laboratory technician's responsibilities range from collecting biological specimens and conducting tests to analyzing test results and developing other test procedures.
+An associate's degree program in medical laboratory technology can help students develop the skills needed to become medical laboratory technicians.
+Their work responsibilities range from collecting biological specimens and conducting tests to analyzing test results and developing other testing procedures.

 The first year of this 2-year program is usually spent in the classroom, learning basic concepts, while the second year entails clinical and laboratory education.
 This program may be offered in various associate's degree formats, such as Associate of Science or Associate of Applied Science.

 Applicants must have a high school diploma or GED for admission to this program.
 Although there are not typically course prerequisites for this program, candidates may need chemistry and biology credits prior to admittance.
 A criminal background check may also be required.

 In addition to classroom lectures, students complete lab studies and participate in clinical internships.
 Some courses may be offered through distance learning.
 Students may take courses in the following topics:

 - Urinalysis and coagulation

 - Cultural diversity in healthcare

 - Laboratory medicine

 According to the U.S. Bureau of Labor Statistics (BLS), employment of medical and clinical laboratory technicians is expected to increase 30% between 2012 and 2022 (www.bls.gov).
 The bureau stated that population growth and the development of new types of tests will contribute to the employment increase.
 In 2012, medical and clinical laboratory technicians earned a median annual wage of $37,240, reported the BLS.